drscotthawley/drscotthawley.github.io/_posts/2017-5-4-Learning-Room-Shapes.md

 ## Results
 Seems to learn within +/- 5%.
-Sample room shown in the picture (red=target, green=predicted), used a training set of 200,000 random rooms.
+I don't have a graphical representation of going from mode frequencies to room dimensions (any ideas?).
+For mapping dimensions to frequencies, here's a sample room shown in the picture (red=target, green=predicted), used a training set of 200,000 random rooms.
 It even learns to sort the freqs in ascending order.

 ![Sample plot of mode freqs](https://raw.githubusercontent.com/drscotthawley/room-shape/master/sample_mode_plot.png)

 Interestingly, trying to 'help' the network by using squared frequencies, inverse-(squared)-dimensions, etc. actually gave worse performance than letting the network learn the nonlinearities itself. (???)

 Of what possible practical utility is this?
 Not really sure.
 Although, it does a fairly decent job learning the room shape even using a smaller random subsample of the available mode frequencies. :-)  If anything, it highlights a weakness of data-driven modeling: there's no way you'll measure 200,000 rooms in real life!